 The title of the book is Everyday Go, but for the sake of SEO and discoverability, you'll also hear it called "Everyday Golang".

 It includes my top ranking tutorial on unit-testing, updated and extended, along with many other topics.
-You'll see examples of Goroutines, HTTP servers, Prometheus metrics, connecting to databases, releasing binaries via GitHub Actions and I'm adding more as I get feedback from readers.
+You'll see examples of Goroutines, channels, HTTP servers, Prometheus metrics, connecting to databases, releasing binaries via GitHub Actions and I'm adding more as I get feedback from readers.